tensorpack/tensorpack/docs/tutorial/dataflow.md

 # Dataflow

-Dataflow is an interface to produce data.
+Dataflow is a library to help you build Python iterators to load data.

-A Dataflow has a `get_data()` generator method, which yields a `datapoint` when called.
+A Dataflow has a `get_data()` generator method, which yields `datapoints`.
-A datapoint must be a **list** of Python objects which I called the `components` of this datapoint.
+A datapoint must be a **list** of Python objects which I called the `components` of a datapoint.

-For example, to train on MNIST dataset, you can build a Dataflow that yields datapoints of two elements (components): a numpy array of shape (64, 28, 28), and an array of shape (64,).
+For example, to train on MNIST dataset, you can build a Dataflow with a `get_data()` method that yields datapoints of two elements (components): a numpy array of shape (64, 28, 28), and an array of shape (64,).